Herman D. Farrell Jr.: Campaign for Mayor

 Farrell entered the Democratic primary against Ed Koch in the 1985 election for mayor.
 Although Farrell's entry into the race initially created some bad blood, David Dinkins credited him for paving the way for Dinkins’ victory in 1989.

 Farrell's late entry into the race was a surprise to the party and caused a split between party leaders in Manhattan and the outer boroughs and between black and Latino politicians.
 At the time, Bronx Borough President Herman Badillo believed he would win the endorsement of the Coalition for a Just New York, one of the city's black political organizations, to form a coalition that could unseat Koch.

 He recovered from an attempt by Council President Carol Bellamy to remove him from the ballot but still fared poorly taking 13% of the vote and finishing third behind Bellamy and Koch.

 Following the split, black leaders from around New York City met to settle past differences and focus on uniting for future elections.
 David Dinkins’ strength with black voters helped him defeat Koch in 1989 to become mayor.

 Later life

 A pedestrian bridge constructed in Riverside Park in late 2017 was named after Farrell as it was located within his Assembly district.
+Riverbank State Park was renamed in honor of Farrell in September 2017.

 Farrell died of heart failure on May 26, 2018, at the age of 86.